Robert Cecil, 1st Earl of Salisbury: Under Elizabeth

 In 1584, Cecil sat for the first time in the House of Commons, representing his birthplace, the borough of Westminster, and was re-elected in 1586.
-He was a back bencher, never making a speech until 1593, after having been appointed a Privy Councillor.
+He was a back bencher, never making a speech until 1593, some time after having been appointed a Privy Counsellor.
 In 1588, he accompanied Lord Derby in his mission to the Netherlands to negotiate peace with Spain.
-He was elected for Hertfordshire in 1589, 1593, 1597, and 1601, was made a Privy Counsellor in 1591 and was leader of the Council by 1597.
+He was elected for Hertfordshire in 1589, 1593, 1597, and 1601.
+The 1591 appointment as a Privy Counsellor came to fruition when by 1597 he became the Council's leader.

 Following the death of Sir Francis Walsingham in 1590, Burghley acted as Secretary of State, while Cecil took on an increasingly heavy work-load.
 He was also knighted and subsequently appointed to the Privy Council in 1591, and began to act as Secretary of State in 1589, although his formal appointment came later.
-He participated in the social life of the royal court, on 15 September 1595 he went hawking with the queen and they caught three partridges, which they gave to Elizabeth Wolley.
+He participated in the social life of the royal court: on 15 September 1595 he went hawking with the queen and they caught three partridges, which they gave to Elizabeth Wolley.

 In 1597, he was made Chancellor of the Duchy of Lancaster, and in February 1598 dispatched on a mission to Henry IV of France, to prevent the impending alliance between that country and Spain.
 Three ambassadors, Cecil, John Herbert, and Thomas Wilkes left from Dover, but Wilkes died soon after arrival at Rouen.
 Cecil and Herbert lodged at a house of the Duke of Montpensier in Paris, and subsequently travelled south to meet the French king at Angers in March.
 They had their final audiences with the king at Nantes and the Duke de Bouillon gave Cecil a locket with the king's portrait.
 They sailed home to Portsmouth from Ouistreham, a port near Caen, in the Adventure commanded by Sir Alexander Clifford.
 Cecil became the leading minister after the death of his father in August 1598, serving both Queen Elizabeth and King James as Secretary of State.

 Cecil fell into dispute with the 2nd Earl of Essex, and only prevailed at Court upon the latter's poor campaign against the Irish rebels during the Nine Years War in 1599.
 He was then in a position to orchestrate the smooth succession of King James.
 Lord Essex's unsuccessful rebellion in 1601, which resulted in his final downfall and death, was largely aimed at Sir Robert Cecil, as he then was, who was to be removed from power and impeached.
 Whether Essex intended that Cecil should actually die is unclear.